derek623/keyrock_task/README.md

 log file
 ------------------------------

 Log file is being written to \<basedir\>/target/logs.
-It rotates every 50 MB and the latest one is called temp.log
+It rotates every 50 MB and the latest one is called server.log

 ------------------------------
 POSSIBLE IMPROVEMENTS